johnbiundo/dev.to-articles/blog-posts/modules-concepts/modules-concepts.md

 We've yet to deal with actually creating NestJS components (providers and controllers), and linking them together in meaningful ways (via modules).
 To provide an analogy for how these two aspects of development relate, let me tell you a little story.

 When I was a kid, I loved doing jigsaw puzzles, and it ran in the family.
 My great aunt had a fascinating approach to doing them.
 She'd (I swear this is true) reach into the box, pull out a piece, and try to place it into the puzzle.
 If it didn't fit, she'd **put it back in the box**.
-Even as a kid, I found this both fascinating and unfathomable!
+Even as a kid, I found this both fascinating and bizarre!
 Nevertheless, she was **very** good (if a bit slow :wink:) at completing puzzles.
 My mom had a different technique.
 She'd "hoard" a bunch of similar pieces and try to complete her subsection of the puzzle off to the side.
 Years later, when I introduced jigsaw puzzles to my own family, I figured it was time to set forth a few "rules" to preserve my sanity.
 Our family "policy" was to turn over all the pieces, find the edges, and work from there.
 Some people liked to adopt my mom's approach of working on their subsection, but always on the same board so we could find the connections to the rest of the puzzle.

-I like to think of the ES Module and npm technology as a means of "getting all the pieces on the board, and getting related pieces close to each other".
-Doing that step has nothing to do with actually connecting piece.
-It simply puts us in a position to do the constructive part - actually assembling the pieces into a finished picture.
+I like to think of the ES module and npm technology as a means of "getting all the pieces on the board, and getting related pieces close to each other".
+Doing that step has nothing to do with actually connecting puzzle pieces.
+It simply puts us in a position to do the constructive part -- assembling the pieces into a finished picture.
 In NestJS, that constructive part of the process is where module architecture -- building controllers and providers and connecting them up via modules -- comes into play.

-The takeaway for a NestJS developer is that you *do* need to work with ES Modules and (usually also) npm to ensure that all of your pieces are on the board and can link up with each other, but that's **all** they do.
+The takeaway for a NestJS developer is that you *do* need to work with ES modules and (usually also) npm to ensure that all of your pieces are on the board and can link up with each other, but that's **all** they do.
 They have **absolutely no other involvement** in how NestJS organizes your **application functionality or architecture**.
 Keep that in mind as we discuss **NestJS modules, imports and exports** and you'll be fine!

 ### NestJS Modules

 OK, now we can get to the good stuff!
 Our goal here is to have a **mental model** of the architectural components of a NestJS application.

-To summarize what we've learned so far, ES Modules and npm packages are a way of **getting all the pieces on the board** so they can see each other, and can be assembled.
+To summarize what we've learned so far, ES modules and npm packages are a way of **getting all the pieces on the board** so they can see each other, and can be assembled.
 They say **nothing** about how a NestJS application actually works.

 Let's review the three major architectural components of a NestJS application:

 1. **Injectables**.
 These are always classes, and their defining feature is that they participate in Dependency Injection.
 In other words, their lifecycle (instantiation, injection, destruction) is managed automatically by NestJS.
-This is different from other classes, which whose lifecycle *you* manage directly (e.g., with the `new` operator).
+This is different from other classes, whose lifecycle *you* manage directly (e.g., with the `new` operator).
 2. **Controllers**.
 These are also classes.
 Their lifecycle is also managed by NestJS.
 Their purpose, as you know, is to manage inbound requests from the outside world, and send outbound responses.
 3. **Modules**.
 The key point about modules is this: they *overlay* the other components.
 What do I mean by that?
 Let's break it down.

 You may have noticed that *controllers* and *injectables* say **nothing** about a module in their declarations.
 There is no association *from* an injectable or controller *to* a module.
-No declaring that "this provider belongs to this module".
-This might come as a surprise, but go ahead and take a look now - you won't find any reference to a parent module anywhere in a controller or injectable declaration.
+Nothing that declares that "this provider belongs to this module".
+This might come as a surprise, but go ahead and take a look now -- you won't find any reference to a parent module anywhere in a controller or injectable declaration.
 The association works strictly in the other direction.
 Think of it like this: injectables and controllers, like any class, represent "potential objects" in the space of an application.
-They don't actually exist as objects **until they are declared as part of a module** (and, of course, that module is instantiated during application bootstrapping).
+They don't actually exist as objects **until they are declared as part of a module** (and, of course, until that module is instantiated during application bootstrapping).
 That's the central image to keep in mind in your mental model.

 So a module's purpose is to cause these potential objects to be instantiated, and to *anchor* them to a particular context (scope) of your application.
 When Nest bootstraps your application, it uses the module's metadata to perform the necessary wiring (dependency injection, initialization, etc.) to make your application start working.
 Exactly *why* the framework works this way is something we'll get to shortly.